transcend-io/terragrunt-atlantis-config/README.md

 ## What is this?

 [Atlantis](runatlantis.io) is an awesome tool for Terraform pull request automation.
-Each repo can have a YAML config file that defines Terraform module dependendcies, so that PRs that affect dependent modules will automatically generate `terraform plan`s for those modules.
+Each repo can have a YAML config file that defines Terraform module dependencies, so that PRs that affect dependent modules will automatically generate `terraform plan`s for those modules.

 [Terragrunt](https://terragrunt.gruntwork.io) is a Terraform wrapper, which has the concept of dependencies built into its configuration.